 In 2012 – the new 15,000-square-foot Widmer Wing addition to the school’s existing space in Storrs Hall opened its doors.
 The addition includes state-of-the-art classroom and laboratory facilities, including high-tech simulation technologies.

 2016 – to learn more about us, view our latest publication Unison 2016

 What’s Special About the University of Connecticut School of Nursing?

-- It is the Flagship University of the Connecticut System nestled in the rolling hills of northeast Connecticut.
+- It is Connecticut’s flagship university, nestled in the rolling hills of northeast Connecticut.

-- It is ranked in the Top 20 National Public Universities, and is the only Research Public University in New England.
+- It is ranked in the Top 20 National Public Universities, and is the only public research university in New England.

 - Its University of Connecticut Health Center in nearby Farmington provides unlimited opportunities for intra- and inter-disciplinary collaboration.